Discovering Turkeys Ancient Secrets / My Family Week in Antalya

 In my head I was thinking that surely if its only 10 minutes to drive up the road then its not going to take me 2 hours like it says on Google maps.

-WELL – it was a nice walk and it wasn’t.
-I think it took me around 110 minutes altogether.
+WELL – it was a nice walk but the same time it was a lot of hassle.
+I think it took me around 110 minutes altogether to actually get to Armas Pemar Beach.
 The beaches here aren’t really that great.
-The sea is nice but its all pebbles and dirty sand.
+The sand is very dirty with lots of pebbles but the sea is still quite beautiful.

 My Last 2 Days / Nights At Pemar Beach Hotel

-It was nice to finally come here to where my sister and family was – under the circumstances that I was now actually booked to stay here.
+It was nice to finally come here to where my sister and family was and to actually be booked to stay here Instead of having to sneak in.

 I paid £90 a night to stay here and booked on the Agoda app.
 This was much cheaper than what I was quoted on Booking.com.
-Well worth taking a look at.
+I had never heard of Agoda before this but it is definitely worth downloading if you are a frequent traveller like myself.

 Leaving Turkey

-The good thing was that I managed to arrange my airport transfer for quite cheap compared.
-It was £48.00 on Booking.com – compared to the £75 I paid to get here I really wish I had of known before I got here that I could do this.
+The good thing was that I managed to arrange my airport transfer for quite cheap compared to what I paid to get here.
+It was £48.00 on Booking.com to be picked up at 6AM on the morning.

 My Idea For Going Back To Turkey